MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 in Private_Class_2
 ```

-Now, let's rewrite the previous sample so that it is built as a DLL.
+Now, let's rewrite the previous sample so that it's built as a DLL.

 ```cpp
 // type_visibility_2.cpp